 NOTE 1: Having the same setting for the ARP parameter in the QoS rules with the priority sharing indicator set enables the usage of the same bearer.
 Furthermore, a combined modification of the ARP parameter in the QoS Rules ensures that a bearer modification is triggered when a media flow with higher service priority starts.

+If the QCI and/or ARP related to any of the QoS Rules that share priority is changed (e.g. based on local policies), the PCRF shall rederive the ARP for the impacted QoS Rules following the same procedure as defined in this subclause.

 The PCRF shall provision the QoS Rules according to the rederived ARP information as described in subclause 4a.5.2.1.

 Editor’s Note: PCRF behaviour when the BBERF reports that the resource allocation has failed is FFS.